ITR Filing Deadline Missed?

 Q- What are direct tax codes?

 Direct Tax Code is a set of rules intended to modify and modernize the existing Income Tax system.
 So, DTC can be said as a Tax reform that will replace the existing Income Tax Act (IT Act).
 It covers all taxes under the present IT Act, including corporate income tax and personal income tax.
-Efforts to create a DTC started from 2009 onwards.
+Efforts to create a DTC started in 2009 and will continue from then on.
 Attempts were made previously to bring a Direct Tax Code (DTC).
 Still, several issues blocked the design of such a big law to replace the mammoth Income Tax Act drafted in 1961.

 Q- Is GST a direct tax?

 No, GST is not a direct tax.
 It is a type of Indirect Tax.
-It has replaced many indirect taxes in India such as excise duty, VAT, service tax. etc.
+It has replaced many indirect taxes in India, such as excise duty, VAT, and service tax. etc.

 Some examples of direct taxes are:- Income Tax, Wealth Tax, Estate Tax, Corporate Tax, Capital Gain Tax, etc.